openvinotoolkit/model_server/docs/docker_container.md

 <details><summary>AWS S3 and Minio storage path requirements</summary>

 Add the S3 path as the model_path and pass the credentials as environment variables to the Docker container.
+S3_ENDPOINT is optional for AWS s3 storage and mandatory for Minio and other s3 compatible storage types.

 Example command with `s3://<bucket>/<model_path>:`